leoraclet/leoraclet/README.md

 ## 🛠️ &nbsp; Technologies & Tools

-While developping my projects, I have learned and used many languages, technologies and tools, on various platforms.
+Throughout the development of my projects, I have gained experience with a variety of programming languages, technologies, and tools across different platforms.

 ### Languages